arantespp/arantespp.com/posts/zettelkasten/scrum.md

   1. Organize the backlog:
      - PO's responsibility.
-     - Prioritize items as he/she knows more about the business, the market and the stakeholders priorities.
+     - Prioritize items as he/she knows more about the business, the market, and the stakeholders' priorities.
   2. Sprint planning:
      - The work to be performed during the current sprint.
      - Is planned by the entire team.